brigadecore/brigade/docs/intro/tutorial04.md

 - `pip install -r requirements.txt`: Use pip to install Flask like we did in [part 1][part1].
 - `python setup.py test`: Run the test suite for our project.

 Finally, when we run `node.run()`, the job is built and executed.
 If it passes, all is good.
-If it fails, Acid and Github are notified.
+If it fails, Brigade and Github are notified.

 At this point, you should commit your work to a new branch and check that it all works:

 ```
-$ git checkout -b add-acid
+$ git checkout -b add-brigade
 $ git add .
-$ git commit -m "add acid.js"
+$ git commit -m "add brigade.js"
-$ git push origin add-acid
+$ git push origin add-brigade
 ```

 Open up a new pull request on your repository using the branch.
 You should see a status icon for your new commit.
 Assuming all is set up, you should see a shiny green checkmark next to your commit.

 <img src="img/img5.png" style="height: 500px;" />

 This concludes the basic tutorial.
-If you are familiar with Acid and are interested in learning how to refactor acid.js into a more efficient test pipeline, check out [Advanced tutorial: Writing efficient pipelines][efficient-pipelines].
+If you are familiar with Brigade and are interested in learning how to refactor brigade.js into a more efficient test pipeline, check out [Advanced tutorial: Writing efficient pipelines][efficient-pipelines].

 You might also be scratching your head on what to [read next][readnext].